trans-travel/trans-travel/us/sc.md

-# USA - South Carolina
+# United States - South Carolina

 South Carolina does not have laws that target most trans visitors directly.